archlinux/archinstall/README.md

 This installer will perform the following:

  * Prompt the user to select a disk and disk-password
- * Proceed to wipe said disk
+ * Proceed to wipe the selected disk with a `GPT` partition table.
- * Sets up a default 100% used disk with encryption
+ * Sets up a default 100% used disk with encryption.
  * Installs a basic instance of Arch Linux *(base base-devel linux linux-firmware btrfs-progs efibootmgr)*
- * Installs and configures a bootloader
+ * Installs and configures a bootloader to partition 0.
  * Install additional packages *(nano, wget, git)*
- * Installs a network-profile called `workstation` *(more on network profiles in the docs)*
+ * Installs a network-profile called [workstation](https://github.com/Torxed/archinstall/blob/master/profiles/workstation.json) *(more on network profiles in the docs)*
  * Adds AUR support by compiling and installing [yay](https://github.com/Jguer/yay)

-> **Creating your own ISO:** Follow [ArchISO](https://wiki.archlinux.org/index.php/archiso)'s guide on how to create your own ISO or use a pre-built [guided ISO](https://hvornum.se/archiso/) to skip the python installation step, or to create auto-installing ISO templates.
+> **Creating your own ISO with this script on it:** Follow [ArchISO](https://wiki.archlinux.org/index.php/archiso)'s guide on how to create your own ISO or use a pre-built [guided ISO](https://hvornum.se/archiso/) to skip the python installation step, or to create auto-installing ISO templates.
 Further down are examples and cheat sheets on how to create different live ISO's.

+# Testing

+To test this, the simplest approach is to use a local image and create a loop device.<br>
+This can be done by installing `pacman -S arch-install-scripts util-linux` locally and do the following:

+    # dd if=/dev/zero of=./testimage.img bs=1G count=5
+    # losetup -fP ./testimage.img
+    # losetup -a | grep "testimage.img" | awk -F ":" '{print $1}'
+    # pip install archinstall
+    # python -m archinstall guided

+This will create a *5GB* `testimage.img` and create a loop device which we can use to format and install to.<br>
+`archinstall` is installed and executed in [guided mode](#docs-todo).

 ## End note